Contact our corporate or local offices directly.

-Altium Designer offers advanced capabilities for interacting with mechanical design system and software (MCAD) through the activate exchange of physical design data.
-The range of systems and interfaces that bridge the ECAD-MCAD domains also rely on standardized data formats such as the industry ratified STEP protocol (Standard for Exchange of Product model data), which provides an information rich, clear text encoded file format for 3D model design data.
+Altium NEXUS offers advanced capabilities for interacting with mechanical design systems and software (MCAD) through the active exchange of physical design data.
+The range of systems and interfaces that bridge the ECAD-MCAD domains also rely on standardized data formats such as the industry ratified STEP protocol (Standard for Exchange of Product model data), which provides an information-rich, clear text encoded file format for 3D model design data.

 The STEP file format itself (

-*.stp) is defined in the ISO 10303-21 (International Organization for Standardization) specification for CAD data exchange, and is supported by the majority of MCAD tools and systems.
-At the fundamental file exchange level, Altium Designer offers both export and import capabilities for 3D STEP files.
+*.stp) is defined in the ISO 10303-21 (International Organization for Standardization) specification for CAD data exchange and is supported by the majority of MCAD tools and systems.
+At the fundamental file exchange level, Altium NEXUS offers both export and import capabilities for 3D STEP files.

-This provides the basis for the free exchange of high quality, standardized 3D modeling data between software domains, which simplifies ECAD-MCAD design collaboration and enhances both the quality and accuracy of 3D model data.
-Note that both the STEP AP214 and the legacy AP203 formats are supported by Altium Designer – exported files are ISO-10303-21 -compliant (AP214).
+This provides the basis for the free exchange of high-quality, standardized 3D modeling data between software domains, which simplifies ECAD-MCAD design collaboration and enhances both the quality and accuracy of 3D model data.
+Note that both the STEP AP214 and the legacy AP203 formats are supported by Altium NEXUS – exported files are ISO-10303-21 -compliant (AP214).

-In this case the inherent universality and accuracy of the STEP file format allows comprehensive PCB modeling data to be transferred from Altium Designer to MCAD software with a high degree of confidence in the dimensional relationships.
+In this case, the inherent universality and accuracy of the STEP file format allows comprehensive PCB modeling data to be transferred from Altium NEXUS to MCAD software with a high degree of confidence in the dimensional relationships.
 The MCAD designer can then import and place the PCB assembly 3D STEP model into the mechanical design to check and/or modify accordingly.

-This board export capability is available through Altium Designer’s STEP Export feature, which also includes a broad range of data and object filtering options.
+This board export capability is available through Altium NEXUS’s STEP Export feature, which also includes a broad range of data and object filtering options.

-To export the currently active board design as a STEP file, select File » Export 3D from the main menu, then nominate a target file name and location.
+To export the currently active board design as a STEP file, select File » Export » STEP 3D from the main menus, then nominate a target file name and location.
 The following Export Options dialog provides a range of selections that include options to determine which board objects will be included in the generated file.

 ► See the Export Options dialog for more information on STEP file export settings.